Author: Ron Graham

 Information about the chart

-- The Time heading is a link to the first lesson in the set dealing with that time.
+- The Time heading is a link to the index in the set dealing with that time.

 - The Figures line lists a few of the great people of the Bible in that time slot, but of course this list is by no means complete.